 #3 Some Montessori materials are breakable or come with many pieces

-Because some of the pieces are relatively little, they run the risk of getting lost or ending up in the hands and mouths of babies and toddlers.
+Because some of the pieces are relatively little, they run the risk of getting lost.
+Or maybe they will end up in the hands and mouths of babies and toddlers.

 Do you become worried when things are made of glass?

 1 we give youngsters far less credit than they deserve, and

 How would a child learn to take extra care with breakable plates or cups if they are never taught?

 Even if the object breaks by accident, it might be a learning lesson.

 By observing you, get a brush and a dustpan and show the youngster how to clean up the pieces.